- Get Research Help

 The collection is comprehensive and includes retrospective and contemporary works in different languages, formats and media, as well as objects used by American Catholics in their religious practice.
 The collection is strong on official church documents, theology, religious orders active in the United States, school textbooks, biographies, and books and serials used or published by various Catholic immigrant groups.

-The U.S. Catholic Special Collection is open Monday-Friday from 11 a.m. to 4 p.m. and by appointment.
-To schedule an appointment, contact Nicoletta Hary, Ph.D., Religious Studies Librarian, at 937-229-4262.
+The U.S. Catholic Collection is open Monday-Thurday from 2 - 4 p.m. during the sumer and by appointment.
+To schedule an appointment, ask at the Circulation Desk in Roesch Library.

-For information about archival materials in the collection, contact Colleen Hoelscher, Archivist and Collections Librarian for the U.S. Catholic Special Collection, at 937-229-1347.
+For information about archival materials in the collection, contact Jillian Slater at 937-229-4275 or email.

 Institutional Repository and Digital Collections